mozilla/mig/README.md

 When do I use MIG?
 -------------

-Suppose a critical vulnerability is released for your favorite PHP application.
+Suppose a critical vulnerability has just been released for your favorite PHP application.
 The vuln is already being exploited and security groups are releasing indicators of compromise (IOCs).
-The thought of manually inspecting thousands of systems isn't so exciting, is it?
+The thought of manually inspecting thousands of systems isn't exactly appealing, is it?

 **MIG can help!**